 On a swimming blog, I found the best advice, not just for swimmers, but everyone:

-the one having the most fun---
+Be the hardest worker and the one having the most fun---

 Readers buy books made of paper but typically license ebooks.
 Publishers pay different royalties to authors when their books are bought or licensed.
 Well, they're supposed to.
 Apparently licensing royalties are higher than sales royalties and now some authors are suing publishers for the difference they feel they are owed.